Yay Kosher

 • Burgers and dogs.
 Top a hamburger or hot dog with the bolognese sauce.

-• You don't have to use spaghetti, there are literally hundreds of pasta varieties to choose from.
+• You don't have to use spaghetti, try some of these pasta varieties to change the texture of the dish.

 • Use a dry red wine instead of a dry white wine for a different base flavor.